the-database/mpv-upscale-2x_animejanai/README.md

 ## Overview
-This project provides a set of Real-ESRGAN Compact ONNX upscaling models, and a custom build of mpv video player which supports realtime upscaling of 1080p to 4k by running those models with TensorRT (NVIDIA only).
+This project provides a set of Real-ESRGAN Compact ONNX upscaling models, and a custom build of mpv video player (currently Windows only) which supports realtime upscaling of 1080p to 4k by running those models with TensorRT (NVIDIA only).
 Intented to use the 2x_AnimeJaNai V2 models but any Real-ESRGAN Compact ONNX models can be used.

 ## 2x_AnimeJaNai V2 Models
 2x_AnimeJaNai V2 is a set of realtime 2x Real-ESRGAN Compact, UltraCompact, and SuperUltraCompact models intended to upscale 1080p anime to 4k with an emphasis on correcting the inherit blurriness of anime while preserving details and colors.
 The models can also work with SD anime by running the models twice, first from SD to HD, and then HD to UHD.
 The release packages in this repository currently support Windows only.